Spain’s February weather is still unreliable due to the Atlantic fronts.

 By mid-month, around 16–17 March, stormy conditions could return to the southwest, affecting Extremadura, Huelva, Seville and Cádiz.

-His most striking warning, however, concerns late March and early April.
-Rey believes a marked change in pattern could bring colder polar air southwards, increasing the risk of rain, falling temperatures and even snow during Semana Santa, particularly in northern and central Spain.
+However, his most striking warning concerns late March or early April.
+Rey believes that a change in pattern will bring colder air from the polar regions southwards.
+This could increase the chances of rain, lower temperatures, and even snow, especially in northern and central Spain, during Semana Santa.

 “A bad Easter in the north and centre, with a strong chance of snowfall,” he warned – a statement that has drawn attention, especially given his accurate early warnings ahead of extreme events such as Storm Filomena.

-For now, Carnival has caught a break.
-Easter, however, is still shaping up to be far less predictable.
+Carnival has a reprieve for now.
+Easter is shaping up as being far less predictable.

 Costa News Spain Breaking News | English News in Spain.